cedrickring/kbuild/README.md

 ### Requirements
 1. `~/.docker/config.json` exists and authenticated to a registry
-2. [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-using-curl) is installed and properly configured
+2. `~/.kube/config` exists and configured with the correct cluster
 3. A Kubernetes Cluster
 4. A Container Registry